starmomo/Help/README.txt

-Then you may do ssh-keygen by git bash in Help(project folder).
+Then you may do ssh-keygen by git bash in Help(Hello Project folder).

 When you upload to Github
 First, github 'pull' and then you may use 'push' to Github.